Ahmadmansoor/AdvancedScript/README.md

       7- when define variables no need to use $, but wher ever you use this var you should add $ first.
       8- when calulate int value all arguments will converted to int and make the formula exist.
       9- when calulate str or array all arguments are set to gather after it calculate it's value's.
-      10- when we define array it will create array with 0x500 elements.
+      10- we can define array of string with n elements.
+      11- in parameter if string begin with " and end with " it will take it as it without analyzed. so if u want to write a command for some functions like asm command u can define the asm command with coma like "mov rax,1".
 ```
 ### 1- Varx:
 it's Like Var in x64dbg system, for defining variable's which can used in Script commands.